Gh0u1L5/WechatMagician/README.en.md

 # WechatMagician

-WechatMagician is a cool Xposed module designed for Chinese social media application Wechat, to help the users get the ultimate control of their messages and moments.
-This module implemented following features:
+WechatMagician is a fancy Xposed module designed for Chinese social media application Wechat, to help the users get the ultimate control of their messages and moments.
+Currently this module supports WeChat 6.5.3 ~ 6.5.16.
+It implemented following features:
 1. Prevent friends from recalling messages.
 2. Prevent friends from deleting moments or comments.
 3. Loose the limit on number of photos to send.